 Unsurprisingly, Hamilton hasn’t missed out on much nor did this ever affect his career.
-Despite not being someone who goes out for track walks, Hamilton became F1’s most successful driver ever, smashing records year after year.
+Despite not being someone who goes out for track walks that often, Hamilton became F1’s most successful driver ever, smashing records year after year.

-The seven-time World Champion is also not a fan of the over-integration of tech into his F1 preparations, as he once revealed in an interview.
+The seven-time World Champion is also not a fan of the over-integration of tech into his F1 preparations, as he revealed in the same interview from 2021.

 Hamilton hardly uses a simulator